ignite/cli/docs/guide/scavenge/07-keeper.md

 }
 ```

 Notice the use of `moduleAcct`.
-This account is not controlled by a public key pair, but is a reference to an account that is owned by this actual module. `moduleAcct` is used to hold the bounty reward that is attached to a scavenge until that scavenge has been solved, at which point the bounty is paid to the account who solved the scavenge.
+This account is not controlled by a public key pair, but is a reference to an account that is owned by this actual module.
+It is used to hold the bounty reward that is attached to a scavenge until that scavenge has been solved, at which point the bounty is paid to the account who solved the scavenge.

-`SubmitScavenge` uses the `SendCoins` method from the `bank` module.
-When you scaffolded the scavenge module, you used `--dep bank` to specify a dependency between the `scavenge` and `bank` modules.
-This dependency automatically created an `expected_keepers.go` file with a `BankKeeper` interface.

-To use the `BankKeeper` interface in the keeper methods of the `scavenge` module, add `SendCoins` to the `x/scavenge/types/expected_keepers.go` file:
+`SubmitScavenge` uses `SendCoins` method from the `bank` module.
+In the beginning when scaffolding a module you used `--dep bank` to specify a dependency between the `scavenge` and `bank` modules.
+This created an `expected_keepers.go` file with a `BankKeeper` interface.
+Add `SendCoins` to be able to use it in the keeper methods of the `scavenge` module.

 ```go
 // x/scavenge/types/expected_keepers.go